varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 $$\binom{n}{k} = \frac{n!}{k!\left(n-k\right)!}$$

+is the binomial coefficient.
 The expectation of a binomial random variable is given by:

 ```{math}
 \mathbb{E}\left[X\right] = np